Is it Legal to Create Fan Art?

 Another type of artistic work that is often referred to as fan art is paintings or drawings of celebrities.
 This involves a different legal analysis, which we discuss here.

-Is fan art legal?
+Is fan art legal or illegal?

 Most fan art work is probably not legally permitted, and most likely infringes on someone’s copyright.
 That said, much of the legality of fans’ work is up to the person or company who owns the original work (such as Disney).
 Some companies and individuals are more open to fan art in certain forms, while others are very strictly against it.